valeriafloral/Abies_foliar_mycobiome/bin/README.md

 #### KRAKEN :construction:Work in progress:construction:
-I have issues when trying to buil de kraken database with **Kraken2**, so I've decided to use **Krakenuniq**.
-The proble persisted, and I use an alternative way to build the database.
+As I was having issues when trying to build de kraken database with **Kraken2**, I've decided to use **Krakenuniq**.
+The problem persisted, so I use an alternative way to build the database.

 For this part of tha analysis I used part of the Paolinelli *et al.* 2020 code that can be found in [**this**](https://bitbucket.org/quetjaune/rnaseq_malbec_082018/src/master/Malbec_metatranscriptomic_analysis.md) repository